eduardocereto/blog/content/posts/my-first-post.md

  - Customize Theme
  - Write an About page
  - Figure out what the heck are archetypes
+ - <s>Maybe use a service such as https://forestry.io/ as a CMS.</s> - I tried, not for me.

  Lots of topics for future posts :).